FFmpeg/FFmpeg/README.md

 * `libavcodec` provides implementation of a wider range of codecs.
 * `libavformat` implements streaming protocols, container formats and basic I/O access.
 * `libavutil` includes hashers, decompressors and miscellaneous utility functions.
-* `libavfilter` provides a mean to alter decoded Audio and Video through chain of filters.
+* `libavfilter` provides a means to alter decoded Audio and Video through a chain of filters.
 * `libavdevice` provides an abstraction to access capture and playback devices.
 * `libswresample` implements audio mixing and resampling routines.
 * `libswscale` implements color conversion and scaling routines.